bitcoin-sv/arc/doc/README.md

 Storing all block headers is a very network-heavy process, therefore Arc stores information only about the most recent blocks and verifies Merkle roots against them.
 If an older Merkle root is included in BEEF, and everything else during the transaction validation checks out, the transaction is left to be validated by the nodes.
 The premise for that is twofold:
 1. transactions are usually made from fresh UTXOs,
-2. SPV should be performed in peer-to-peer transaction process (e.g. between SPV wallets), where at least one of the peers has an independent source of Block Headers indexed by Merkle Root.
+2. full SPV should also be performed in peer-to-peer transaction process (e.g. between SPV wallets), where at least one of the peers has an independent source of Block Headers indexed by Merkle Root.

 ### Extended Formats efficiency